 6. Wisconsin Master Cheese Makers

 Did you know Wisconsin and Switzerland are the only places in the world that you can become a Master Cheese Maker?
-These people are some of the smartest cheese heads around and go through extensive learning to become Master Makers of authentic Wisconsin dairy.
+You’ll find the smartest cheese heads around as they have completed extensive training to become Master Makers of authentic Wisconsin cheese.
 Speaking of cheese heads, TJ’s Cheddarheads Gift Gallery on Pearl Street offers foam hats and caps, but also can offer you the real deal, Wisconsin Cheese squares, blocks and the like.
 Stop in for specialty gift boxes of Wisconsin cheeses, sausages, jams, jellies, muffin mixes, popcorn, and other local candies.

 7. Prohibition In Wisconsin and the La Crosse Region

 In 1919, the Volstead Act, or better known as the Prohibition Act, prohibited the manufacture and sale of alcohol.
-You may be surprised to learn that Wisconsin did in fact vote for prohibition as the world was going through many anti-German sentiment from the aftermath of World War I. The area had been dependent on liquor and beer sales because of the many breweries in town, though… So much in fact that La Crosse was second in production of beer alongside of Milwaukee!
+You may be surprised to learn that Wisconsin did in fact vote for prohibition as the world was going through many anti-German sentiments in the aftermath of World War I. The area had been dependent on liquor and beer sales because of the many breweries in town, so much in fact that La Crosse was second in the production of beer alongside Milwaukee!
 This caused a great deal of illegal activity leading to many Wisconsinites and La Crosse citizens wanting to appeal the 18th Amendment.
 In 1928, Wisconsin had repealed all state laws enforcing Prohibition and by 1933, the rest of the states had followed suit and so became the end of the Prohibition Era.

 You can learn more about La Crosse history by taking the Historic Trolley Tours.